tmtsoftware/esw/scripts/metrics/README.md

 - Run `scripts/metrics/submit.sh` script to send `Submit` Component Command http request/sec to sample HCD via Gateway
 - Run `scripts/metrics/validate.sh` script to send 5 `Validate` Component Command http request/sec to sample HCD via Gateway

+## Notes

+Some of the scripts and files mentioned above need to be modified if running under Linux instead of MacOS:

+* `scripts/metrics/prometheus/prometheus.yml`: Replace host.docker.internal with your Linux host's IP address
+* `validate.sh` and `submit.sh` fail due to authorization issues.
+A modified version of `tools/GatewayAAS-demo.http` might be of use.